pswapnesh/misic/README.md

 from MiSiC.MiSiC import *
 from skimage.io import imsave,imread

+filename = 'awesome_image.tif'

 # read image using your favorite package
 im = imread(filename)

+# Parameters that need to be changed
+## Ideally, use a single image to fine tune two parameters : mean_width and noise_variance (optional)

 #input the approximate mean width of microbe under consideration
 mean_width = 8
+noise_variance = 0.0001

 # compute scaling factor
 scale = (10/mean_width)